-- Add team members: Project team members can be added, along with their information as project manager.
+- Add team members: Project team members can be added, along with their information as a project manager.
 Customer team members can also be added.

 - Add project administrator: Team members can be designated administrative roles making it easier to hand the Basecamp project seamlessly.

 - Create to-do lists: In the project, tasks can be created.
 Due date and an individual can be assigned to the assignment.
-Basecamp can be used to assign tasks and providing the designated person all the relevant information needed about the task, all of this can be done through by sending them an email.
+Basecamp can be used to assign tasks and providing the designated person all the relevant information needed about the task, all of this can be done by sending them an email.

 - Hold discussions: You can create topics for discussion, add material with attachments, and submit the project to people.
 They can express their opinions.

 - Manage project calendar: The calendar for the Basecamp is quite detailed.
 Projects, activities, and deadlines can be seen from one perspective.

 - Track milestones: Milestones can be combined with that-dos to show the activities that must be performed to achieve a milestone.